aidanschang/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 ## Overview
-This tic tac toe game was wrote shortly after I finished my Information Structures with Python course.
-It is a simple logical program that doesn't involve any complex data structure but a nested list.
-Therefore, after I understood the logics of how to score the game, I wrote the entire program based out of how I like to play the game.
-With that, I added many details to increase user experience.
+This tic tac toe game was wrote shortly after I finished my Information Structures with Python course in May 2021.
+It is a simple program that doesn't require any complex data structure, and it was an excellent practice for someone who just started learning coding.
+After I understood the logics to create the game board, I wrote the entire program based out of how I like to play the game.
+With that, I added many details to the game to further increase playability.

-## User Interaction
+## Player Interaction Features

 ### Duplicate placement
-I raised an AttributeError when a player's input equals to 1 or 2 and AttributeError triggers except AttributeError.
+The default value of each placement is 0.
+Depending on which player made the move, the placement values changes to 1 or 2.
+Therefore, I raised an AttributeError when a player played a move that the value of it is not 0.
+As results, AttributeError triggers except AttributeError and error message is printed.
 Results shown below:

 ![image](https://user-images.githubusercontent.com/84875731/149072117-b09a4d9c-292e-483d-8137-63004a02a16b.png)